 This year marks the 20th anniversary of The LION 90.7fm.
 It’s also significant because the station’s studio is moving from its current place in the HUB-Robeson Center to a newly expanded part of the student union building.
 I expect to be able to share the short film at some point in the spring.
 It’ll be a solid introduction for new students to the history and tradition of independent student broadcasting at Penn State, while also highlighting the potential of the medium heading into a new era.

-I’ve stayed engaged with student broadcasting through the Penn State Alumni Association and the Penn State Media Association.
-The Penn State Media Association itself exists specifically for the purpose of student mentorship, support for student media leaders, and alumni engagement.
+I’ve stayed engaged with student broadcasting through the Penn State Alumni Association and the Penn State Media Alumni Interest Group.
+The Penn State Media Alumni Interest Group itself exists specifically for the purpose of student mentorship, support for student media leaders, and alumni engagement.
 So I keep an eye on what the students are up to, and think about student broadcasting as it fits into the larger media landscape that we live in.
 When we can (which isn’t yet as often as we’d like) we support the students strategically, operationally, or financially.

 On the topic of strategic support, this tweet caught my eye earlier this month.
 I agree with the students that the launch of their first iOS app for student broadcasting is a big deal.
 It’s a pretty rudimentary app right now, but it’s a great first step.

 The key will be whether they can draft and execute a plan for its continuing development.
 Specifically, developing the app with an eye toward it becoming a valuable platform for Penn Staters and community members to engage in the stories of the area.
 What might that look like?

 - Enabling user account creation for tracking registered MAUs and analytics to separate compelling programming from stuff that should be cut or the stuff that just hasn’t yet found its ideal timeslot.